Killer Mike: Political involvement

 Mike has been an advocate for investment in black-owned banks; in July 2016, he called for people to transfer their money to black-owned Atlanta bank Citizens Trust, stating, "We don't have to burn our city down.
 But what we can do is go to your banks tomorrow.
 You can go to your bank tomorrow.
 And you can say, 'Until you as a corporation start to speak on our behalf, I want all my money.
-And I'm taking all my money to Citizens Trust."
+And I'm taking all my money to Citizens Trust".

 In June 2017, at Glastonbury festival, Mike endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.

 On March 22, 2018, Mike appeared on NRATV with host Colion Noir defending Black gun ownership.
 He says it had been filmed a week prior to the March for Our Lives yet released the weekend of the protest.
 He stated that he told his children that if they participated in the National School Walkout that he would expect them to leave the family home.
 On March 26, 2018, he posted a video stating that the NRA used his interview out of context, saying he actually supports March for Our Lives while simultaneously advocating for Black gun ownership.
 During this same video he gave his endorsement for gun ownership alternatives, listing the Socialist Rifle Association by name.

 On May 29, 2020, Mike spoke during a press conference with Atlanta mayor Keisha Lance Bottoms in response to the murder of George Floyd and the ensuing protests.

 In 2020, Mike supported both Raphael Warnock and Jon Ossoff in the 2020–2021 United States Senate special election in Georgia, both of whom won.
-He would again endorse Warnock in the 2022 United States Senate election in Georgia.
+He again endorsed Warnock in the 2022 United States Senate election in Georgia, although he interviewed his opponent, Herschel Walker in May of that year on his Love & Respect series.

 Personal life

 Mike married his wife, Shana, in 2006.
-He has four children.
+They have four children.

+Mike was arrested and booked for misdemeanor battery following an altercation with a security guard on February 4, 2024, shortly after he won three Grammy Awards.
+He completed a community service requirement, thus avoiding charges.

+Mike has two sisters, LaShunda and Lovie.